networkbiolab/WEoN/docs/use_instructions.rst

 ========================

-This document contains the principal instructions in order to use the Cytoscape app WEoN (Weighted Epigenetic Networks).
-To open WEoN, go to Cytoscape Apps menu, then click on WEoN to open it.
+This document contains the principal instructions in order to use the Cytoscape app **WEoN FlyT (Weighted Epigenetic Networks: Fly Tool)**.

-WEoN use RNA-Seq data to filter out absent transcription factors from a distance-based reference network in addition with other optional data as DNase, Histone Marks and Methylation.
-We currently applied the method to *Droshophila melanogaster* due to a specific histone marks code that was experimentally determined, although the code can be modified by the user.
-The example data can be downloaded from `data`_.

 0. **Open WEoN**

-   Within Cytoscape, go to: Apps >> WEoN - Weighted Epigenomic Network.
+   Within Cytoscape, go to: Apps >> WEoN FlyT - Weighted Epigenomic Network: Fly Tool.
 This will display the user interface as shown in the figure.

 1. **Interface**

-   The WEoN interface is a simple selector screen that serves as input screen for the backend Perl scripts, therefore parsing correctly the genomic data and calling orderly the scripts to filter out unlikely ocurring regulations.
+The WEoN FlyT interface is a simple selector screen that serves as input screen.
+In the backend, WEoN FlyT run under Perl scripts, therefore parsing correctly the genomic data and calling orderly the scripts to filter out unlikely ocurring regulations.

 .. image:: images/interface.png
 	:align: center

 2. **Required data**

-   WEoN use RNA-seq data to filter out absent transcription factors and miRNAs from the Reference GRN.
-We provide three References, which were constructed within a differente cutoff of 1500, 2000, and 5000 nucleotides from the Transcription Start Site.
+WEoN FlyT use RNA-seq data to filter out absent transcription factors and miRNAs from the Reference Gene Regulatory Network (GRN).
+We provide three References,which were constructed within a differente cutoff of 1500, 2000, and 5000 nucleotides from the Transcription Start Site of the Drosophila melanogaster genome.

    Please select a two-column file separated by tabulations as an ``Expression File``.
    The first column is the gene name while the second is the expression in any unit, like counts, RPKM, or FPKM.
-WEoN use an internal dictionary to match gene names from the Reference Network and the Expression File.
+WEoN FlyT use an internal dictionary to match gene names from the Reference Network and the Expression File.
 Data must be a single experiment or the average value of the experimental replication.